 The general surgery rotation is a 6 year training programme leading to a CCT.
 Training takes place at all trusts within Yorkshire and the Humber.

+The training programme provides broad-based general training for the first two to three years, enabling the intermediate and some advanced competencies to be gained at this stage.
+Training is usually, but not exclusively, in district general hospitals within Yorkshire and the Humber for ST3-4/5.
 The final 3 years are usually spent in specialist units providing Level 3 training, allowing final competencies to be gained.
 Trainees are expected to evaluate and develop a sub-speciality interest during these appointments.
 The training committee facilitates appropriate placements to give the trainee access to this sub-speciality training, accepting that placements in some sub-specialities are limited.

 All trainees have an Assigned Educational Supervisor (AES) for each placement, and training is delivered by the AES and Clinical Supervisors, Consultants in the institution.
-Progress through training is dependent on the satisfactory accretion of competencies, as defined by the ISCP and assessed at the Annual Review of Competency Progression.
+Progress through training is dependent on the satisfactory accretion of competencies, as defined by the ISCP and assessed at the Annual Review of Competency Progression (ARCP).
 In addition, there is a bi-annual review of the trainee and the training conducted by the Training Committee.